 Two figures we meet in the valley—one a trader, one a sage witness to trade—remind me that trade was very much more than simply an exchange of commodities and economics.
 I am told by the elder that trade was like a window letting in light.
 It was about sharing, and it was about adventure—and it was entirely about relentless movement. ♦

-- Jeff Fuchs is a longtime Editor-at-Large for Outpost.
+- Jeff Fuchs is an editor-at-large for Outpost Travel Media.
 He lived in the Himalayas for almost two decades and explores the ancient trails of human history (the Wool, Salt and Spice routes, the Silk Road) and led our In From the Outpost PERU team across the Andean highlands in search of the spirit of ayni.